So you’ve come to Paris, you’ve looked for work and you realise you are best suited to an teaching English speaking position.

 We split our materials and activities by ages, and tailor accordingly.
 Our method is all about helping children to learn at their own pace in a friendly, secure and educative environment.

 Our childcarers will be taught before they start their family work.
-The fact that our anglophones are with families on a daily basis means they are able to integrate English language Learning into their daily routine, an ideal way to learn without even realising.
+The fact that our anglophone childcarers are with families on a daily basis means they are able to integrate English language Learning into their daily routine.
+An ideal way to learn without even realising.

-Children have already experienced an intense day at school so our method allows them to ‘respire’ and take on board language learning on a whole new level.
+Children have intense days at school so our method allows them to ‘respire’ and take on board language learning on a whole new level.

 Our four main activities focus are